Skip to content

 Option Explicit

-Dim fini, number
+Dim fini, nombre

-' loop until the entered data is correct
+' loop until the data entered is correct

-Do While Not finished
+Do While Not fini

-' read it
+' we read it

-If isNumeric(number) Then
+If isNumeric(nombre) Then

-' Is it a positive integer (number equal to its integer part)?
+' is it a positive integer (number equal to its integer part)?

 End If